dr-jts/recipes/veg/veg-baked.md

 1. Preheat the oven to 350F.
 Drain the pasta, then add it to the pan with the blue-cheese sauce.
 Give it a thorough mix and then fold in the roasted broccoli.
 Transfer this into a ceramic roasting dish, crumble with the remaining blue cheese, sprinkle with the breadcrumbs and grate the parmesan on top.
 1. Place in the oven for 25-30 minutes, until the top is golden brown.
 Serve with a light leafy salad.

-## Roasted Broccoli Grilled Cheese
+## Roasted Broccoli Grilled Cheese Sandwich
 * 160g mature cheddar, sliced
 * 4 slices of good quality white bread, such as sourdough
 * 100g roasted broccoli